patryk-91/Tymer/README.md

 <br>

-> [!CAUTION]
-> Installing Tymer by replacing `VbaProject.OTM` will replace your existing Outlook VBA project.
+**⚠️ Caution:** Installing Tymer by replacing `VbaProject.OTM` will replace your existing Outlook VBA project.

 Do **not** overwrite your existing file unless you have created a backup.